The-ArkIDE-Project/.github/profile/README.md

 # ArkIDE Todo:
 - Sync the ArkIDE Editor repo with penguinmods (to get all the new features)
-- Code and add new extensions for ArkIDE
+- Code and add new extensions for ArkIDE (Already have 3 new ones so far)

 # Developers/Contributers:
 ### [Arc360](https://arkide.site/profile?user=ark) (Developer, Owner, Admin)